 For up-to-date information about when a course is offered; who teaches the course; the number of recitations, lectures, labs, and such, students are referred to each semester's Time and Room Schedule.

-In courses that are not designated by title as laboratory courses, the notation "Lab" in the course description indicates that laboratory sessions are a part of the course.
+In courses that are not designated by title as laboratory courses, the notation "Lab" or "Course has a lab component" in the course description indicates that laboratory sessions are a part of the course.
 For example, CHEM 403 General Chemistry I.

 The University of New Hampshire's system of numeric designation is as follows: